Skate Shops

 9217 5th Ave. at 92nd St., Bay Ridge, Brooklyn

-As of 2019, carried some low- and middle-priced Rollerblade models.
+Carried some low- and middle-priced models, chiefly Rollerblade but also some K2 models.

 Peck & Goodie

 No longer exists.
-A small store that was located on Eighth Ave. in the mid 50s, Peck was a New York institution for 60 years (although as part of the Blades chain for the final decade) before closing in late 2003.
+A small store that was located on Eighth Ave. in the mid 50s, Peck was a New York ice skating and then inline skating institution for 60 years (although as part of the Blades chain for the final decade) before closing in late 2003.

 Skater's Edge